HardwareSpielerei/TensorFlowTutorial/README.md

 Try running `test.py` first.
 Once the program is running, TensorFlow and Keras are correctly installed.

 Then use `gt.py`, the generic trainer, to read the training data from a CSV file, train the neural network, and save it as a file.
 It takes three parameters:
-1. path and filename of CSV containing the training data (URL-Format)
+1. path and filename of CSV containing the training data
 2. path and filename under which the trained model shall be saved
 3. number of training runs

 Example:

-`file://localhost/home/gabriel/PycharmProjects/TensorFlowSandbox/testdata/trainingdata.csv /home/gabriel/PycharmProjects/TensorFlowSandbox/testdata/testmodel.keras 200`
+`/home/gabriel/PycharmProjects/TensorFlowSandbox/testdata/trainingdata.csv /home/gabriel/PycharmProjects/TensorFlowSandbox/testdata/testmodel.keras 200`

 A `trainingdata.csv` is provided with this project.
 Please note that the last column must be titled with the keyword "ActualValue".

 The trained neural network can then be applied to test samples using `gp.py` to predict suitable values.
 It takes three parameters:
 1. path and filename of the previously trained model
-2. path and filename of CSV containing the test samples (URL-Format)
+2. path and filename of CSV containing the test samples
 3. path and filename under which the results shall be saved

 Example:

-`/home/gabriel/PycharmProjects/TensorFlowSandbox/testdata/testmodel.keras file://localhost/home/gabriel/PycharmProjects/TensorFlowSandbox/testdata/testsamples.csv /home/gabriel/PycharmProjects/TensorFlowSandbox/testdata/testresult.csv`
+`/home/gabriel/PycharmProjects/TensorFlowSandbox/testdata/testmodel.keras /home/gabriel/PycharmProjects/TensorFlowSandbox/testdata/testsamples.csv /home/gabriel/PycharmProjects/TensorFlowSandbox/testdata/testresult.csv`

 A `testsamples.csv` is provided with this project.
 Please note that the first column must be titled with the keyword "ID".